alekya-reddy/cypress_automation/readme.txt

 Then, from the window that opens, click the file you want to run

-To set the server you are running on (QA, Staging, Prod), set the TEST_ENV variable in cypress.json (for example, TEST_ENV=pathfactory-staging)
+To set the server you are running on (qa, staging, prod), set the TEST_ENV variable in cypress.json (for example, TEST_ENV=staging)

 Using the UI, you can run all spec files (they MUST be inside the integration folder).
 You can also run just 1 specific file by clicking on it.

 You can also run files from the command line:

-npx cypress run --env TEST_ENV=pathfactory-qa --browser chrome --spec cypress/integration/new_website_test.js
+npx cypress run --env TEST_ENV=qa --browser chrome --spec cypress/integration/new_website_test.js

 Note: you do not need to include the --env parameter if you already have it in the cypress.json file.
 Values passed through the command line will override values you set in cypress.json